top of page

 Executive Summary

-UK and European leasing markets remain resilient into early 2026.
-UK asset finance entered the year with stabilising but uneven growth, supported by continued SME demand despite tougher macro conditions.
-Across Europe, portfolios remain broadly steady, though the rate environment has shifted again as markets now price in potential ECB hikes through 2026.
-The UK’s confirmed pay‑per‑mile EV charging regime -effective from April 2028 - continues to reshape EV economics, fleet planning and residual value assumptions.
-Consolidation, notably BPCE’s integration of SGEF, is redefining scale and competitive dynamics across the continent.
+UK and European leasing markets remain resilient through June 2026, though momentum is increasingly shaped by rate volatility, policy uncertainty, and divergent asset‑class performance.
+UK asset finance demand has stabilised after a soft Q1, with SME appetite holding up despite tighter underwriting.
+Across Europe, portfolios remain broadly steady, but the macro backdrop has shifted again: markets now price multiple ECB rate hikes through mid‑2026, reversing the easing narrative that dominated late 2025.
+The UK’s confirmed pay‑per‑mile EV taxation regime (from April 2028) continues to reshape EV TCO, fleet renewal cycles and RV assumptions.
+Meanwhile, consolidation - most notably BPCE’s integration of SGEF - continues to redefine scale, vendor partnerships and competitive dynamics across the continent.

 United Kingdom Overview

-Market size and recent flows.
-FLA data shows January 2026 new business fell 6% year‑on‑year, though 12‑month rolling volumes to January 2026 were still 1% higher than the prior period.
-SME lending remained a bright spot, up 3% year‑on‑year, while lending to larger businesses fell sharply (‑19%).
-Plant & machinery and business equipment finance continued to grow (up 13% and 2% respectively), while commercial vehicles saw a 15% decline, reinforcing the divergence across asset classes.
+January 2026 new business down 6% YoY, though 12‑month rolling volumes to January remained 1% higher than the prior period.
+SME lending remained the strongest segment (+3% YoY), while lending to larger corporates fell sharply (-19%).
+Plant & machinery (+13%) and business equipment (+2%) continued to expand, while commercial vehicles (-15%) remained weak.
+This reinforces a multi‑speed asset‑class landscape heading into mid‑2026.

-Asset class performance.
-The late‑2025 pattern persists: business new‑car finance and plant & machinery remain strong, while commercial vehicle finance is subdued.
-This divergence continues to influence origination mix, pricing discipline and residual value modelling into 2026.
+Asset Class Performance.
+The late‑2025 pattern persists into mid‑2026: Business new‑car finance and plant & machinery remain robust.
+Commercial vehicle finance remains subdued, reflecting weaker logistics demand, higher operating costs and delayed fleet replacement cycles.
+This divergence continues to influence origination mix, pricing discipline, and RV modelling.

-Implications for lessors and fleets.
-Lessors are re‑running TCO and RV scenarios to incorporate mileage‑based taxation and updated VED rules.
-Pricing for long‑term EV contracts is being recalibrated to reflect higher running‑cost sensitivity and uncertain secondary‑market depth.
-Lifecycle services - maintenance, refurbishment, remarketing - are expanding as margin‑protection levers.
+Implications for Lessors and Fleets.
+Lessors are actively recalibrating: TCO and RV models to incorporate mileage‑based taxation, updated VED rules and evolving used‑EV market depth.
+Pricing for long‑term EV contracts, reflecting higher running‑cost sensitivity and uncertain secondary‑market liquidity.
+Lifecycle services - maintenance, refurbishment, battery diagnostics, remarketing - as margin‑protection levers.
+Usage‑based pricing and flexible mileage bands to manage volatility.

 European Market Overview

-Top‑tier portfolio size.
-The AFE50 reported €349bn of lease receivables for 2024, with 2024–25 portfolios broadly stable and growth pockets in CEE and Southern Europe.
+Top-Tier Portfolio Size.
+The AFE50 reported €349bn of lease receivables for 2024, with portfolios through 2024-25 broadly stable.
+Growth pockets remain in CEE and Southern Europe, supported by SME investment and EU‑funded programmes.

-Macro and rates.
-The ECB deposit facility rate remains at 2.00% (as of March 2026), but markets now price a 64% probability of a hike to 2.25% in April 2026, with further increases possible in June and July.
+Macro and Rates.
+As of March-June 2026: The ECB deposit facility rate remains at 2.00%.
+Markets price a 64% probability of a hike to 2.25% in April 2026, with further increases possible in June and July.
+Major banks (JPMorgan, Morgan Stanley, Barclays) forecast up to three 25bp hikes in 2026, reversing earlier expectations of a prolonged hold.

-Strategic consolidation.
-BPCE’s acquisition of SGEF, completing in early 2025, is now deep into integration.
-The deal positions BPCE as a European leader in equipment leasing, expanding its footprint across 25 countries and reshaping vendor‑partner alignments through 2026.
+Strategic Consolidation.
+BPCE’s acquisition of SGEF, completed in early 2025, is now deep into integration.
+The combined platform strengthens BPCE’s position as a European leader in equipment leasing, with expanded reach across 25 countries.
+Vendor realignments and product harmonisation continue to reshape competitive dynamics through 2026.

 What This Means for Portfolios, Pricing and Capital.
-Residual value risk.
-RV risk on EV exposures is elevated, with the UK’s mileage‑based tax adding uncertainty around used‑EV demand, mileage profiles and secondary‑market pricing.
-Stress‑testing across mileage, charge pass‑through and market depth is now essential.
+Residual Value Risk.
+RV risk on EV exposures remains elevated.
+The UK’s mileage‑based tax adds uncertainty around:

 Manning Solutions Limited